MirelaVoinea/Personal_Project/README.md

 ## 2. PREPARE

 ### Data Source
-I will use Cyclicstic's historical trip data from the previous 12 months to analyze and identify trends.
+I will use Cyclicstic's historical trip data from the first 4 months of 2024 to analyze and identify trends.
 The data has been made available by Motivate International Inc.
 The data has been downloaded from [divvy-tripdata](https://divvy-tripdata.s3.amazonaws.com/index.html) and stored in a folder into my computer using proper naming conventions.
+* The reason why I used only 4 months instead of 12 months is because of Bigquery's storage limitations.

 ### Data organization
-There are 12 CSV files, every file representing a month of historical trip data, from January 2023 to December 2023.
+There are 4 CSV files, every file representing a month of historical trip data, from January 2024 to April 2024.
 Each CSV file organizes its data into 13 columns.
 Each column is named using proper naming conventions:
 - "ride_id" - string format, unique identifier for each ride
 - "rideable_type" - string format, there are 3 types of bikes: electric, classic or docked